Skip to content

 StatusReason

-400 Bad RequestMissing or empty payload, or your account is inactive.
+400 Bad RequestMissing or empty payload, the event type isn't onboarded, the payload doesn't match any active or deprecated schema for the event type, or your account is inactive.

 401 UnauthorizedMissing or invalid API key.